The Present Simple Tense

 II.
 The Past Simple Tense.

-The Past Simple Tense is used for actions completed in the past at a definite time.
+The Past Simple Tense is used for actions completed in the past at

-1) It is used for a past action when the time is given:
+1) It is used for a past action when

 I opened the window an hour ago.